QTIM-Lab/fundus_detection_segmentation_pipeline/detection/README.md

     --patience 10
 ```

-Even though no path is specified, it ends up making a folder called `./runs/detect/train...` and saves all your things there like results and checkpoint/final model weights etc.
+Even though no output path is specified, it ends up making a folder called `./runs/detect/train...` and saves all your things there like results and checkpoint/final model weights etc.

 ## Verify That YOLO Training Worked (and find Threshold)